NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/generic-oidc.md

 # Generic OIDC

-Cloudflare Access has a generic OpenID Connect (OIDC) connector to help you integrate IdPs not already set in Access.
+Khulnasoft Access has a generic OpenID Connect (OIDC) connector to help you integrate IdPs not already set in Access.

 ## Set up a generic OIDC